Updated: May 2026

 A few years ago, I watched a founder do something strange.
-He’d built a solid B2B SaaS product, had paying customers, and was growing.
+He had built a solid B2B SaaS product, had paying customers, and was growing.
 But he sat in his office, staring at a spreadsheet, paralyzed.

 “I don’t know if I’m charging too little or too much,” he said.
 “And I’m scared to change it.”